gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 )
 {{< /hilight >}}

-The new lines includes the full path to the new `simpleio` package within the Go workspace.
+The new lines include the full path to the new `simpleio` package within the Go workspace.
 Once imported the functions will be available as `simpleio.ReadStringFromKeyboard` and `simpleio.ReadNumberFormKeyboard`.